Château Guiraud Sauternes 2022 - 1er Cru Classé BIO

 Wine rated (2024 guide) 95-96/100 (Jonathan Choukroun Chicheportiche)

-The nose is fresh, refined, complex, and offers depth and a certain concentration of precision.
-There are notes of kumquat, candied mirabelle plum and, more subtly, orange peel, combined with hints of yellow peach in syrup, delicate touches of honey, candied orange zest, verbena, lemon blossom and subtle hints of fresh hazelnut and gingerbread.
-The palate is beautifully mineral, fresh, and balanced, offering a fresh structure, suppleness, delicacy, a certain precision, lovely energy, a nice little mellowness, a slightly crystalline definition, and a hint of masterfully controlled passerillage (adding a touch of indulgence).
-All finesse, purity, and mastery.
-On the palate, this wine expresses notes of quince, mirabelle plum in syrup and, more subtly, pear jam, combined with hints of peach blossom, verbena, subtle touches of sage, orange peel, small yellow fruits, as well as hints of pastries, honey and sweet spices.
-A lovely little sweetness on the finish.
-Almost a discreet tannic side in the structure and aromatics on the finish/persistence.
+The nose is fresh, elegant, and complex, offering depth and just the right amount of intensity.
+It features notes of kumquat, candied mirabelle plum, and, more subtly, candied orange peel, combined with hints of yellow peach in syrup, delicate honeyed notes, candied orange zest, verbena, lemon blossom, and subtle hints of fresh hazelnut and gingerbread.
+The palate is beautifully mineral, fresh, and balanced, offering a fresh structure, suppleness, delicacy, a certain precision, lovely energy, a pleasant touch of sweetness, a crystalline quality in its definition, and a hint of sun-dried fruit, all handled with mastery (adding a touch of indulgence).
+It is all finesse, purity, and mastery.
+On the palate, this wine expresses notes of quince, mirabelle plums in syrup, and, more subtly, pear jam, combined with hints of peach blossom, verbena, subtle touches of sage, orange peel, and yellow berries, as well as hints of pastries, honey, and sweet spices.
+A lovely, subtle sweetness on the finish.
+There is almost a discreet tannic quality in the structure and the aromatic profile on the finish and in the aftertaste.

 The Wine Cellar Insider - Jeff Leve